Pixeon/tech-challenge/README.md

 Your goal will be to build a REST API which is going to be used as part of pixeon’s solution.
 The API will take control over the healthcare institution registration as well as the exams ingest.

-The main resources of your solution should be `Healthcare` and  `Exam`.
+The main resources of your solution should be `HealthcareInstitution` and  `Exam`.
 They are composed by the following properties:

 ``HealthcareInstitution:  Name, CNPJ``
 ``Exam: HealthcareInstitution, PatientName, PatientAge, PatientGender, PhysicianName, PhysicianCRM, ProcedureName``